Nuitka/Nuitka-website/doc/posts/nuitka-release-064.rst

 `"download now" </doc/download.html>`_.

 This release contains many bug fixes all across the board.
-There is also new optimization and many organisational improvements.
+There is also new optimization and many organizational improvements.

 ***********
  Bug Fixes